Covid-19: On WHO report, India says there’s need for further studies to probe origin of pandemic

 “We share the need for a comprehensive and expert-led mechanism that would expeditiously investigate the origin of Covid-19 in cooperation with all stakeholders,” Ministry of External Affairs spokesperson Arindam Bagchi said, according to a statement.

 On March 30, the WHO released its long-awaited report compiled by the health body and China, which said Covid-19 was most likely transmitted from bats to humans through another animal.
-The researchers left unresolved the question of where the coronavirus originated, but called the possibility that it leaked from a Chinese laboratory in Wuhan “extremely unlikely,”
+The researchers left unresolved the question of where the coronavirus originated, but called the possibility that it leaked from a Chinese laboratory in Wuhan “extremely unlikely”.

 At the same time, the report also recommended that additional research was needed for a more complete picture of the origins of the coronavirus.
 WHO Director General Tedros Adhanom Ghebreyesus said that the study was “a very important beginning, but it is not the end”, and that “no single research trip can provide all the answers”.